birabittoh/flounder/README.md

 2. Route the flounder server through a reverse proxy

 This will determine how you set the values in flounder.toml

 ## Admin

+Backup your users' data regularly!
+The admin deletion commands are irreversible.

 Flounder comes with an admin panel acessible to users with the admin db flag set.